Cecil B. DeMille: Legacy

 As a filmmaker, DeMille was the aesthetic inspiration of many directors and films due to his early influence during the crucial development of the film industry.
 DeMille's early silent comedies influenced the comedies of Ernst Lubitsch and Charlie Chaplin's A Woman of Paris.
-Additionally, DeMille's epics such as The Crusades influenced Sergei Eisenstein's Alexander Nevsky.
+Additionally, DeMille's epics, such as The Crusades, influenced Sergei Eisenstein's Alexander Nevsky.
 Moreover, DeMille's epics inspired directors such as Howard Hawks, Nicholas Ray, Joseph L. Mankiewicz, and George Stevens to try producing epics.
 Cecil B. DeMille has influenced the work of several well-known directors.
-Alfred Hitchcock cited DeMille's 1921 film Forbidden Fruit as an influence of his work and one of his top ten favorite films.
+Alfred Hitchcock cited DeMille's 1921 film Forbidden Fruit as an influence on his work and one of his top ten favorite films.
 DeMille has influenced the careers of many modern directors.
 Martin Scorsese cited Unconquered, Samson and Delilah, and The Greatest Show on Earth as DeMille films that have imparted lasting memories on him.
 Scorsese said he had viewed The Ten Commandments forty or fifty times.
 Famed director Steven Spielberg stated that DeMille's The Greatest Show on Earth was one of the films that influenced him to become a filmmaker.
 Furthermore, DeMille influenced about half of Spielberg's films, including War of the Worlds.
 (Note: DeMille had considered making the film himself.
 He bought the rights to the novel in 1925 but abandoned the project in pre-production.)
 The Ten Commandments inspired DreamWorks Animation's later film about Moses, The Prince of Egypt.
-As one of the establishing members of Paramount Pictures and co-founder of Hollywood, DeMille had a role in the development of the film industry.
+As one of the founding members of Paramount Pictures and co-founder of Hollywood, DeMille had a role in the development of the film industry.
 Consequently, the name "DeMille" has become synonymous with filmmaking.

 Publicly Episcopalian, DeMille drew on his Christian and Jewish ancestors to convey a message of tolerance.
 DeMille received more than a dozen awards from Christian and Jewish religious and cultural groups, including B'nai B'rith.
 However, not everyone received DeMille's religious films favorably.
 DeMille was accused of antisemitism after the release of The King of Kings, and director John Ford despised DeMille for what he saw as "hollow" biblical epics meant to promote DeMille's reputation during the politically turbulent 1950s.
 In response to the claims, DeMille donated some of the profits from The King of Kings to charity.
-In the 2012 Sight & Sound poll, both DeMille's Samson and Delilah and 1923 version of The Ten Commandments received votes, but did not make the top 100 films.
-Although many of DeMille's films are available on DVD and Blu-ray release, only 20 of his silent films are commercially available on DVD.
+In the 2012 Sight & Sound poll, both DeMille's Samson and Delilah and the 1923 version of The Ten Commandments received votes, but did not make the top 100 films.
+Although many of DeMille's films are available on DVD and Blu-ray releases, only 20 of his silent films are commercially available on DVD.
 (Note: In the 1950s, Paramount sold its entire pre-1948 film library, including those of DeMille, to EMKA.
 Consequently, most of DeMille's pre-1948 films no longer belong to Paramount.)